 Who doesn’t like the sound of that?
 If you are a beekeeper – or soon to be one – you will know that there are some upfront costs, beyond the hive itself.

 One of the most expensive, if you follow the more common of options for sourcing your bees, are the bees themselves.
-With packages around $120 (at the low end) and nucs starting at around $160, it’s not cheap to start a new hive this way.
+With packages around $120 (at the low end) and nucs of bees starting at around $160, it’s not cheap to start a new hive this way.

 One reason why splitting a hive is attractive to many beekeepers is that you turn a single colony and a single queen into two colonies and two queens.